beaussan/2020-2021-master-projects/pages/rogue-like-clicker/index.md

 >
 > - having an offline game with a level of difficulty increasing over time,
 > - adding bonus items in order to help the player to pass each level with more ease,
-> - allowing the player to start over the game with his item, in order to gain more money for the level he founded difficult to pass,
+> - allowing the player to start over the game with his item, in order to gain more money for the level he found difficult to pass,

 > **Auxiliary goals :**
 >
 > - synchronising the game with a database (Firecloud here), in order to update bosses, items...
-> - allowing the user to share his score when he encounters a game over, the score can later be showed in a website

-        which will be used for a ranking system.
+> - allowing the user to share his score when he encounters a game over, the score can later be showed in a website which will be used for a ranking system.

 ## Rebirth Hero